The Difference between the New York Sightseeing Flex Pass and the Go New York Explorer Pass

 How do the Passes work?

 The New York Sightseeing Flex Pass and the New York Explorer Pass work in the same way.
 You buy the Flex Pass for 3, 4, 5, 6, 7, 10 or 12 attractions or the Explorer Pass for 2, 3, 4, 5, 7 or 10 attractions.
-With both passes you have 30 days to visit the attractions you choose.
+With the Flex Pass, you have 60 days to visit the attractions you choose.
+The validity of the Explorer Pass is 30 days.
 You can decide which attractions you want to visit on the spot.
 After purchase, you receive a voucher per email.
 On the voucher is a QR-code, which is your pass.
 You can show the pass on your phone, or print it out.

 Which Pass Should I Choose?

 If all of the attractions that you want to visit are included in the Flex Pass, then this is the pass I recommend because of it’s low price.
 The passes for 6, 10 or 12 attractions are even better value, with my personal discount code.
-Do you want to go to the Empire State Building and do a Circle Line Cruise?
+Do you want to do a Circle Line Cruise and go biking a few times?
 Then the Explorer Pass is a better option.
 Specifically the Explorer Pass for 5, 7 or 10 attractions, which are best in terms of value.
 Below you can see the biggest differences:

 |New York Sightseeing Flex Pass||New York Explorer Pass|